DAC Discovery: General Information

 You can get more information about the data access class structure and its data fields by using the functionality of the Element Properties dialog box (see Item 1 in the following screenshot).

 In the dialog box, you can click the link with the data access class name (Item 2).
 The system opens the DAC Schema Browser in a separate browser tab with information about the selected data access class (Item 3).
-For more information about the DAC Schema Browser, see Data from Multiple DACs: DAC Schema Browser.
+For more information about the DAC Schema Browser, see Data from Multiple Data Sources: DAC Schema Browser.

-Also, you can click Actions > View Data Class Source... in the dialog box (see Item 1 in the following screenshot).
-The system opens the Source Code (SM204570) form in a pop-up window with the details of the data access class (Item 2).
+Also, you can click Source Code (SM204570) form in a pop-up window with the details of the data access class (Item 2).

 The full name of any data access class consists of the namespace and the class name.
-For example, PX.Objects.AR.ARPayment is the full name of the data access class that holds information about accounts receivable payments, where PX.Objects.AR is the namespace and ARPayment is the class name.
+For

 For each data access class, you can specify a shortened version of the name used to designate the table.
 For example, ARPayment can be used as the alias for the PX.Objects.AR.ARPayment data access class.